-The program ratio indicates the amount per dollar an organization spends directly on programs.
+A nonprofit’s program ratio indicates the amount per dollar an organization spends directly on programs.
 It is important to compare the median program ratio against other nonprofits of the same peer groups.
-It is also important to note the age of the organization, as younger programs are building infrastructure and efficiencies to support their mission.
-Nonprofits generally spend 70 percent of operating budgets on direct program costs.
-Organizations should aim to increase higher program ratios, and devote as many resources towards the mission as possible.
+It is also important to note the age of the organization.
+Younger programs are building infrastructure and efficiencies to support their mission.
+Nonprofits generally spend 70% of operating budgets on direct program costs.
+Organizations should aim to increase higher program ratios and devote as many resources towards the mission as possible.

 Calculation: Total liabilities divided by total assets

 The debt ratio indicates an organization’s financial solvency by measuring the relationship of its total liabilities and debt to its total assets.
 Higher ratios could indicate cash flow problems in the future.
 Each industry has its own benchmarks for debt, but .5 is a reasonable ratio which means the organization has twice as many assets as liabilities.
 Nonprofits generally operate in a ratio of one, meaning the organization has an even mix of debt and assets.
 Anything above one indicates a company may not have enough cash to satisfy debt obligations.

 Analyzing a nonprofit’s liquidity ratio